JurgenR/aioslsk/docs/source/USAGE.rst

 .. warning::

-    The server has an anti-DDOS mechanism, be careful when connecting / disconnecting too quickly or you will get banned
+    The server has an anti-DDOS mechanism, be careful when connecting and disconnecting too quickly or you will get banned

 Before starting the client, ensure you create a settings object where you have configured at least the `credentials` section: